dyspop/Configify/README.md

 * Outputs your configuration data to the screen in some cases.
 * Only supports json
 * Only available for python.
 * You want this module to prompt from TTY.
+* You're on a 'NIX system.
+* You're okay figuring out how to make forcing a configuration regeneration for the user on your own.

-These are intended to be developed further, but in this state it should be useful nonetheless.
+These are intended to guide feature development for future versions, but in this state it should be useful nonetheless.

 ## Installation